 So.
 Did the Hog’s Head discretely pass into the Dumbledore brothers’ hands sometime after the end of WWII — off the public record — and they deliberately chose to leave the “ambiance” as is, and use it as a resource to keep an eye on the kind of people who had formerly made it their “base”?
 Or did Aberforth simply buy it as some point and the ambiance is just a case of water seeking its own level?

 Was Aberforth in place at the Hog’s Head, as an employee, even before Albus started at Hogwarts as an instructor?
 From Albus’s jokes at his brother’s expense it doesn’t sound like Aberforth stayed in school to sit his NEWTs.
 Nor does it sound like he would have had any wish to live in the same household as Albus after their sister died, either.
-He could have settled in Hogsmeade taking care of livestock and doing odd jobs after sitting his OWLs the year after Ariana’s death, and never went back to Godric’s Hollow ever again.
+He could have settled in Hogsmeade taking care of livestock and doing odd jobs after sitting his OWLs in 1900, the year after Ariana’s death, and never went back to Godric’s Hollow ever again.

 And then there is the question of the Hog’s Head’s clientele.